neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

 1. `params: object` - an object with following members:
-   - `txid: string` - txid of the transaction to get application log for
+   - `txid: string` - transaction ID of the transaction to get application log for
    - `network?: string` - network to submit this request to.
 If omitted, will default to network the provider is currently set to

 ##### Returns